 Written in the summer of 1877, this is on the surface a sunny, serene work.
 It’s even been dubbed Brahms’s Pastoral.
 Yet, as ever with his music, a darkly elegiac tone is never far away, set up in the opening movement by timpani, trombones and tuba.
 No wonder it went down well at the premiere, with the critic Eduard Hanslick declaring it an ‘unqualified success’.

 Recommended recording: London Philharmonic Orchestra/Vladimir Jurowski LPO LPO0043

 The Soviet composer tapped into a deep well of public emotion with his mighty Fifth

 It was in the teeth of official denunciation of his opera Lady Macbeth of Mstensk that Shostakovich composed what appeared to be one of his most conventional works.
-The symphony sounds a lament in its third movement, expressing what was too dangerous to be said during Stalin’s ‘Great Terror’.
+Shostakovich Fifth Symphony sounds a lament in its third movement, expressing what was too dangerous to be said during Stalin’s ‘Great Terror’.
 Many of the audience at its premiere were reduced to tears by this movement, and the work received a half-hour standing ovation.

 Recommended recording: BBC National Orchestra of Wales/Mark Wigglesworth BIS-CD-973/974

 Beethoven’s ‘return to life’ – a bubbling cauldron of exuberance and vitality

 Beethoven’s Seventh is a restless beast, full of driving, unnerving energy – less about melody, more about rhythm and orchestration.
 For sure, it teeters on the edge of obsession, in the hypnotic repetitions of the ambiguous Allegretto (the work’s only ‘slow’ movement) and the syncopated, wayward rhythms of the final Allegro that pushes the orchestra to its absolute limits.